 The Newly Divorced Parent

-You can spot them because they’re somehow both the most stressed and the best-smelling parent in the room, and they may even work a mention of their upcoming triathlon into the conversation.
+You can spot them because they’re somehow both the most stressed and the best-groomed parent on the screen, and they may even work a mention of their upcoming triathlon into the conversation.
 Hey, you never know who you’re going to meet at one of these things.
 They’re just staying optimistic.

 The Yoga Parent

-Possibly while wearing stretch pants and/or mala beads, this parent is asking that you sign their Change.org petition to have mindfulness and Kundalini yoga replace dodgeball and other “misanthropic and barbaric activities.”
-Though they’re attempting to exude high levels of chill, they’re cracking their neck like a prizefighter and you’re pretty sure they also flipped you off in the parking lot when they jaywalked in front of your car.
+Possibly while wearing stretch pants and/or mala beads, this parent is asking that you sign their Change.org petition to have mindfulness and Kundalini yoga replace P.E. or math or whatever.
+Though they’re attempting to exude high levels of chill, they’re cracking their neck like a prizefighter and you’re pretty sure they also flipped you off in the grocery store parking lot yesterday when they jaywalked in front of your car.
 You quickly realize it’s best to namaste out of their way.

-This Chip-and-Jo wannabe rushes in 10 minutes late coated in sheetrock dust.
+This Chip-and-Jo wannabe is 10 minutes late and coated in sheetrock dust.
 They apologize for interrupting but quickly point out that it’s their contractor’s fault and, boy, have they had a day trying to pick out pendant lighting!
 When the teacher asks if anyone has questions, they raise their hand and want to know if farmhouse sinks “are still a thing” and can someone explain the pros and cons of quartz vs. soapstone countertops?
+Because they still have some money leftover from their tax return / four 2020 vacations they had to cancel due to the pandemic.

 The Special Ops Parent